ArminOonk/Life/readme.md

 How to use
 ----------

-The real fun starts when users input is used.
-Only one argument is accepted which is the input data file.
-A good example is to run "./prog prog.c".
+The real fun starts when user input is used.
+The best example is to run "./prog prog.c".
 In this case it will use its source file as input file.
 To be able to run this a reasonable sized screen is required (Tested with 179 columns & 52 rows).
-When a sufficiently large screen resolution is used the source file will result in a stabile demo.
+When a sufficiently large screen resolution is used the source file will result in a stable demo.
 Smaller screens will result in cropping of the input file.

 When running without an argument ./prog.c it looks for its demo file called: "<file name>.life" so "prog.life" in this case.